Go to the table of contents.

 fi

--r readable -w writable -x executable
+-r readable -w writable if [ ! -x f ]; then NOT executable

--u set-user-id bit is set
+-u set-user-id is set

--g set-group-id bit is set
+-g set-group-id is set

 -k "sticky" bit is set